invisible-college/statebus/readme.md

 Up until now, the statebus has been dumb and passive—it saves and fetches whatever anyone asks it to.
 But now there's an API to *control* reads and writes to state.
 You can:
+- Give distinct users distinct permissions and views of state **⬅︎ You can write server code!**
 - Connect statebusses together
 - Make proxies or caches that define state in terms of other state
-- Give distinct users distinct permissions and views of state
 - Create handy state abstractions that live-update on any schedule you can program

 How does it work?
 Recall the four statebus methods: